hazzaldo/Hareths-NodeJS-CRUD-REST-API-Boilerplate-For-Wiki_Articles-App/README.md

 #### DELETE all Articles
 <img src=images/DELETE_articles.JPG>

+#### Wiki Articles JSON file
+I have also provide a JSON file with example articles, in the correct format, that you can use (copy and paste) to experiment with the APIs.
+Please refer to the `wiki-articles-examples.json` file in the root directory of the project.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.